 CHANCELLOR WING OUTPATIENTS AT ST JAMES’S

 This routine became a permanent method of accurately documenting and recording the child’s progress.
 It was following the child heights recorded on these charts over a number of years that first drew my attention to the fall off in growth of some children who were receiving inhaled corticosteroids.
 We had been assured in publications by paediatric respiratory experts such as Simon Godfrey that inhaled steroids did not affect growth.
 Nonetheless, in some of our children, despite a marked improvement of their asthma, there was a slowing of height gain but normal or even accelerated weight gain – and many of these were children in mid-childhood and nowhere near puberty.

 So I decided to look at our whole clinic to see if other children had changes in growth rate.
 The co-authors were Dr Andrew Johnson a scientist from the University Department of Medicine at St James’s, Dr Phoebe Edwards a general practitioner who worked with me for two days a week and Ann Littlewood SRN, a nurse who was responsible for the unit’s clinical computerised database.

 We reviewed 346 children with asthma attending my outpatients, 81 of whom were receiving inhaled beclomethasone in doses ranging from 200 to 800 ug daily.
 Those receiving the inhaled corticosteroids had significantly lower height standard deviation scores than those not on steroids.
-The slowing of growth in some was obvious on the growth charts.
+The slowing of growth in some was quite obvious on the growth charts.